swapnilphanse/fido2/README.md

 ## FIDO2 Server
 The authentication server is based on a predefined/existing server found here [Server](https://github.com/Yubico/java-webauthn-server) allowing us to authenticate to pre-existing FIDO standards.
 You can look through the server architecture to gain the general grasp of how communications work between back-end components.
 This back-end server was adapted to current needs.

-## LocalHosting
+### LocalHosting
 - For running the backend server you can use Maven, which is a build automation tool used primarily for Java projects.
-Running these commands into your local terminal `mvn clean install` then `mvn spring-boot:run` will allow installation of Maven.
+Running these commands into your local terminal `mvn clean install` then will allow installation of Maven `mvn spring-boot:run` will run the framework.

 - Running it on Eclipse is an alternative solution.
 If running on eclipse select maven build option and in the popup enter spring-boot:run in the goals value.